AjStraight619/portfolio-newest/README.md

 # Alex Straight's Portfolio

 This is a portfolio project built with [Next.js](https://nextjs.org/) using TypeScript.
-The project showcases Alex Straight's skills and projects in front-end and back-end development.
-It incorporates several modern tools and libraries to create a dynamic and interactive experience.

 ## Technologies Used